kelvinst/expert/pages/installation.md

 ### Visual Studio Code

 To use `expert` on VSCode (and all the other editors based on it) it's possible to use the `lexical` extension.
-This is a stop gap until we create a dedicated Expert extension, so you'll need to configure it to use the Expert executable instead.
+This is a stopgap until we create a dedicated Expert extension, so you'll need to configure it to use the Expert executable instead.
 Follow these steps to configure it:

 1. Build the `expert` binary as described [above](#installation).